navicore/cem3/README.md

 **No Compromises:** If something doesn't feel clean, we stop and redesign.

-**Learn from cem2:** cem2 taught us what happens when you conflate StackCell with Value. cem3 does it right from the start.
+**Learn from cem2:** cem2 taught us what happens when you conflate StackCell with Value.
+Seq does it right from the start.

 ## Building